MaskyS/augmented-desk/pages/Open Questions+Problems.md

 	- What are some principles for creating [[scale-free]] [[UI]]?
 	- Metadata matters.
 How can we make it scalable?
 		- How can we let people annotate anything and everything - and then share it?
+	- How can I generate flexible meal plans based off several parameters (macro/micro-nutrients, price, cooking duration, difficulty level, hunger level, available ingredients...)?
+	- How can we create mediums that is infinitely fractal and continuous, where you can create explanations at any level of detail you want (similar to how you see).
+This would let you see the dependency trees of concepts, or smoothly zoom in and out in terms of detail while reading a book?
+	- How can we break down information so that you can easily
 	- [[consumption trails]]